sagizty/sagizty/README.md

 ### Hi there 👋

-- 📫 email me at: zhang_tianyi@bii.a-star.edu.sg or zhangtianyi@buaa.edu.cn
+- 📫 email me at: zhangtianyi@u.nus.edu

 - 🔭 I’m currently working on Computational Pathology, at/with: